usegraffy/graffy/docs/README.md

 Grue
 ====

-Grue is an API library comparable to Apollo/GraphQL, designed for efficient live queries and caching while using simple and familiar abstractions.
-It is heavily inspired by Netflix Falcor.

-It creates APIs that follow REST patterns while offering expressive power and capabilities comparable to GraphQL.

 **Grue is under heavy development and not ready for production use.**
 Please use it in toy projects and open issues with bugs and suggestions.

+Grue is an API layer comparable to GraphQL or Firebase, designed for efficient live queries and caching while using simple and familiar abstractions.

+It creates APIs that follow REST patterns while offering expressive power and capabilities comparable to GraphQL.

 ## Overview of concepts